NZ climber Lydia Bradey: I was on Everest the day that viral photo was taken

 New Zealand mountaineer Lydia Bradey was on Everest the day the viral photo showing a queue of people was taken.

-When that photo was taken, Bradey was about to summit Everest for the sixth time.
+When that photo was taken, Bradey, 57, was about to summit Everest for the sixth time.

-In a piece published on ABC in Australia, Bradey has revealed what really happened on Everest on May 22, the day that photo was taken.
+In a piece published on ABC in Australia, Bradey has revealed what it was like on Everest on May 22, the day that photo was taken.

-"You don't have to be a mountaineer to see that image and to feel the fear," she wrote, explaining why moving too slow on Everest is deadly.

-"There is only a third of the amount of oxygen on the summit and the weather on Everest at that altitude is cold and windy.
-It is dangerous to spend too much time there.
-If you are moving too slowly, your oxygen will run out," Bradey wrote.

-Luckily, that time, just as they had decided to escape, the temperature became warmer and the line started to move.

-"On the same day that the viral photo was taken last week, I was on the other side of Mount Everest, climbing to the summit for the sixth time," she said.

-Bradey was doing her first ascent from the northern, Tibetan, side of the mountain with a small team of four people, including her client Roxanne Vogel, who'd paid Bradey to be her private guide, as well as two sherpas.
+She was doing her first ascent from the northern, Tibetan, side of the mountain as part of a group of four people, including her client Roxanne Vogel, who'd paid Bradey to be her private guide, as well as two sherpas.

 "When we reached the summit at dawn on the morning of the 22nd we were the only climbers on Everest coming from Tibet.
 We had no idea that on the other side of the mountain huge crowds were on their way from Nepal," she wrote.